Our Story

 Coalition of Schools Educating Mindfully, formerly known as COSEM, was a 501c3 public charity from 2018-2026.
 In 2025, we refined our name to Educating Mindfully to more clearly state who we are and what we do.

-In January 2026, we made the decision to sunset our non-profit, fully effective June 30, 2026, due to funding losses, declining participation, and shifting educational landscapes that made continuing as a non-profit organization financially unsustainable.
+In January 2026, we made the decision to sunset our nonprofit, fully effective June 30, 2026, due to funding losses, declining participation, and shifting educational landscapes that made continuing as a nonprofit organization financially unsustainable.

 In order to more widely advocate for mindful education and support even more education professionals, our offerings are now free and accessible to all as an asset to our field.
+Subscribe to our YouTube channel, purchase our book, or donate to support this advocacy and accessibility for years to come.

 Our Founding Story